localnerve/jam-build/README.md

 # Jam Build

-> A high-performance, file-based project boilerplate for custom jam-stack webapps
+> A high-performance project template for custom hybrid jam-stack offline MPA webapps

+## Summary
+This is a template repository for starting a webapp.
+It renders a versioned, service worker first, offline multi-page JAM app primarily.
+Easily extended.
+No frameworks, just files and libs.

+### Files

++ **data/** - site data, page and content template partials
++ **src/application** - client and server code and assets
++ **src/build** - build

 ## Technology Stack